FrankYiquan/frank-baseLineResults/README.md

 - `echo "https://themarkup.org/" | ./blacklight-query`
 - `./blacklight-query < urls.txt`

-### Collector Options

-All of the [`blacklight-collector`](https://github.com/the-markup/blacklight-collector?tab=readme-ov-file#collector-configuration) options can be specified using this tool, by editing the `config` object in `main.ts`.

-Out of the box, this tool sets the following options:

-- `headless: true`, this sets the collector to use a headless, behind-the-scenes browser
-- `outDir: ./outputs/[URL]`, specifies which directory the collector should store its results in.
-Makes use of the url being scanned
-- `numPages: 0`, tells the collector not to scan an additional page.
-Setting this to `1`, `2`, or `3` scans that number of randomly chosen pages that are accessible from the homepage

-Some other options you may find useful are:

-- `emulateDevice`, this specifies which device the collector should scan as
-- `headers`, allows you to set custom headers on the headless browser

-Read the [`blacklight-collector` README](https://github.com/the-markup/blacklight-collector/) for a full list of options and their defaults.

-## Outputs

-All scans will be saved in the `outputs` folder, in subdirectories named for the hostname of the url being scanned.

 ## Notes

-Be aware that the Collector is fairly resource-heavy, and may slow down your computer.
+Be aware that the lambda is fairly resource-heavy, and may slow down your computer.
 We recommend scanning smaller lists if hardware becomes overtaxed.

-## Testing

-`npm run test`